One dead, others injured in shooting during Kansas City Super Bowl parade

 However, that mood of celebration quickly turned into fear, with police officers rushing towards the area where the shooting took place with their guns drawn and ambulances quickly arriving.

-Kansas Governor Laura Kelly was at the scene and described what she experienced on social media afterwards.
+Kansas state Governor Laura Kelly was at the scene and described what she experienced on social media afterwards.

 “At the end of the Chiefs rally, shots were fired near Union Station,” she wrote.
 “I have been evacuated and am out of harm’s way.”

-Mayor Lucas said at Wednesday’s press conference that 600 Kansas City police officers were present at the event, as well as 250 from “outside agencies”.
+Mayor Lucas said at Wednesday’s press conferences that 600 Kansas City police officers were present at the event, as well as 250 from “outside agencies”.

 “I’m angry at what happened today.
-The people who came to this celebration should expect a safe environment,” Police Chief Graves said.
-“Because of bad actors — which were very few — this tragedy occurred even in the presence of uniformed law enforcement officers.”
+The people who came to this celebration should expect a safe environment,” police chief Graves said.
+“Because of bad actors – which were very few – this tragedy occurred even in the presence of uniformed law enforcement officers.”

 Graves added that she had heard rumours that fans “got involved in the apprehension or the pursuit of one of the suspects”.

-But, she added, “I cannot confirm that right now”.
+A video had circulated online that appeared to show bystanders confronting an alleged assailant, but Graves said she has yet to confirm whether that person was one of the three suspects in custody.
+“We are working to determine if one of the three [is] the one that was in that video, where fans assisted police.”

-Kansas City police said that “child reunification stations” were set up at the main entrance to Union Station and at 2301 Main Street.
+Kansas City police said that “child reunification stations” were set up at the main entrance to Union Station and at 2301 Main Street after the gunfire ended, to help family members find one another after the attack.

 “We still have several needing reunification,” the department.
-Police also asked witnesses to the shooting to go to a corner near Union Station.
+Police also asked witnesses to the shooting to go to a corner near Union Station in the immediate aftermath, and they later set up a centralised phone number for victims and witnesses to report further information.

-The players and Chiefs staff who were present at the celebration also took to social media to express their sorrow after the attack.
+The players and Chiefs staff, who were present at the celebration, also took to social media to express their sorrow after the attack.
 None were among the injured.

 “Praying for Kansas City,” Patrick Mahomes, the team’s star quarterback, wrote.